RobertNimmo26/Toxic-Comments-XAI-Study/README.md

 - `frontend/`
   - Contains the frontend code for the prototype
 - `notebooks/`
-  - Contains the notebooks used for the study and sampled test dataset from the Jigsaw dataset
+  - Contains the notebooks used for the study and sampled test dataset from the [Jigsaw dataset](https://kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge)

 _Each folder has it's own README file specific to the folder_

 ## Prototype system design

 ![System Diagram](system_diagram.png)

+## References

+cjadams et al. (2017) ‘Toxic Comment Classification Challenge’.
+Kaggle.
+Available at: https://kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge.